Using the axe Developer Hub GitHub Action

 api_key: ${{ secrets.AXE_DEV_HUB_API_KEY }}

-This job is dependent on the previous job that runs your test suite, specified with the needs: cypress line.
+This job depends on the job that runs your test suite, specified with the needs: cypress line.
 Be sure to update this line to match the name of the job that runs your test suite.

 Results